growthbook/growthbook-php/README.md

 ### Loading Features

 There are 2 ways to load features into the SDK.
-You can use `loadFeatures` with an API Host and Client Key.
+You can use `loadFeatures` with a Client Key and API Host.
 Or, you can manually fetch and cache feature flags and pass them in with the `withFeatures` method.

 #### loadFeatures method